fira0l/Python/README.md

    - A two Player Game called Pong which is ideally the same as Arcades Pong game and it is awesome
 8. **Project 8: A Quiz App**
    - A Python program that allows users to test their general knowledge skill about computer's. for the future can also Modified to other knowledge sectors
+   - A GUI for the quiz app and made some arrangements that the quiz uses an API to access questions
 9. **Project 9: A Coffe Making Machine**
    - A Coffe Making Machine based on the real coffe maker
 10. **Project 10: An Upper or Lower Guessing Game**